probmods/chapters/conditioning.md

 In the case of a Church query, $A=a$ is the "event" of the query expression returning value $a$, while $B=b$ will be the conditioner returning true (so $b$ will be *True*).

 The above definition of conditional distribution in terms of rejection sampling is equivalent to this mathematical definition, when both are well-defined.
 (There are special cases when only one definition makes sense.
 For instance, when continuous random choices are used it is possible to find situations where rejection sampling almost never returns a sample but the conditional distribution is still well defined.
 Why?)
-Indeed, we can use the process of rejection sampling to understand this alternative definition of the conditional probability $P(A=a|B=b)$.
+Indeed, we can use the process of rejection sampling to understand this alternative definition of the conditional probability $P(A=a \mid B=b)$.
 We imagine sampling many times, but only keeping those samples in which the condition is true.
-The frequency of the query expression returning a particular value $a$ (i.e. $A=a$) *given* that the condition is true, will be the number of times that $A=a$ *and* $B=True$ divided by the number of times that $B=True$.
+The frequency of the query expression returning a particular value $a$ (i.e. $A=a$) *given* that the condition is true, will be the number of times that $A=a$ **and** $B=True$ divided by the number of times that $B=True$.
 Since the frequency of the conditioner returning true will be $P(B=True)$ in the long run, and the frequency that the condition returns true *and* the query expression returns a given value $a$ will be $P(A=a, B=True)$, we get the above formula for the conditional probability.
 <!-- FIXME: clarify this last argument? -->

 Try using the above formula for conditional probability to compute the probability of the different return values in the above query examples.
 Check that you get the same probability that you observe when using rejection sampling.